kazzkiq/CodeFlask/README.md

 This API is simply a proxy to add a new language to [Prism](http://prismjs.com/) itself (the code highlighter).
 The `options` parameter must be the same accepted in Prism.
 You can read more about it [here](http://prismjs.com/extending.html#language-definitions).

-By default, CodeFlask comes with support for the following languages (which are default in Prism):
+By default, CodeFlask supports the following languages (which are also the default supported in Prism):

 - Markup (HTML/XML);
 - CSS;